lkendrickd/httpapi/README.md

 ### service/main.py

-The main entry point for the FastAPI application.
+The main entry point for the FastAPI service.
 It sets up the app, configures routes, and starts the server.

 ### service/config.py